 The current Citizens Oversight Committee has been in place since 2009.
-This Strategic Plan recommends the continuation of the Citizens Oversight Committee into the future.
-In order to follow SMART's Title VI Non-Discrimination Policy guidance, the Citizen's Oversight Committee should operate with written Bylaws prior to the 2021 update of SMART's Non Discrimination Policy.
-Future Committees should be appointed by the Board with terms that coincide with the Strategic Plan process, and with some requirements of knowlege in financial planning, transit service, and strive to reflect the demographic makeup of the SMART District.
+The Citizens Oversight Committee should continue into the future.
+In order to follow SMART's Title VI Non-Discrimination Policy guidance, the Citizen's Oversight Committee should operate with written Bylaws prior to the 2021 update of SMART's Non-Discrimination Policy.
+Future Committees should be appointed by the Board with terms that coincide with the Strategic Plan process, and with some requirements of knowledge in financial planning, transit service, and strive to reflect the demographic makeup of the SMART District.